PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 [^5]: [The Burn Multiple](https://sacks.substack.com/p/the-burn-multiple-51a7e43cb200) – David Sacks – Apr 23, 2020

 [^6]: CLV attempts to quantify how much customers are worth over their entire lifetime.
 This means you need to understand your average deal size, average deal length, gross margin, and you CAC payback period – i.e. how long it takes a customer to pay back the cost of acquiring them.
+TL;DR: it's a lot of work.

 [^7]: [Growth at All Costs is Perilous](https://review.firstround.com/growth-at-all-costs-is-perilous-this-is-how-to-scale-sales-sustainably) – Karen Rhorer – Sep 25, 2018